Receive free business writing tips and strategies straight to your inbox!

 cc: ITS Safety Committee Members

-Note that all text is fully justified left.
-It is also acceptable to indent the Inside Address and the Closing, Signature, and Writer’s Signature Block.
+Note that all text and paragraph lines are fully justified left, also known as block style.
+It is also acceptable to indent the Inside Address, Closing, Signature, and Writer’s Signature Block.
 If you choose this format option, indent them to the center of the page and align all of these elements.

 CONTINUING PAGES